GitLiveApp/integrify/README.md

 If the customer updated their name then the orders will be.
 You will need a function (`onUpdate`) that is trigger every time there is an update to the customer table to update the order table's `Customer Name`.
 Similarly, if the customer is deleted (`onDelete`) then the orders that belong to the customer should be deleted too.
 Every time an order is added or deleted in the orders collection, it should update the `# Orders` for the customer by incrementing or decrementing the field.

-Integrify allow you to create the functions in a simpler and easy-to-read way.
+Integrify allows you to create the functions in a simpler and easy-to-read way.
 You provided the `source` that the function must keep a watch on and the `targets` that need to be updated whenever the event specified occurs on the source collection.

 The `hooks` allow you to perform any additional logic before (`pre`) or after (`post`) the update to the target has been executed.